theoliverlear/theoliverlear/README.md

 # 👋 Hi, I'm Oliver Lear Sigwarth

-I'm an enthusiastic **Java programmer** and **full-stack developer** currently pursuing a **Computer Science degree at the University of Wisconsin - River Falls**.
+I'm an enthusiastic **software engineer** and **full-stack developer** with a **Bachelor of Science in Computer Science from the University of Wisconsin - River Falls**.
 My passion is to make well-written apps that help people and do so with teamwork and collaboration.

 ## 🌟 Key Projects